Learn End-to-end Testing with Puppeteer — SitePoint

 Later, we converted the app to a counter application.
 And finally we performed end-to-end testing on the counter application.

-The Puppeteer library useful not only for performing end-to-end testing but also for doing different kinds of browser automation.
+The Puppeteer library is useful not only for performing end-to-end testing, but also for doing different kinds of browser automation.
 Puppeteer is backed by Google and is actively maintained, so be sure to check its docs to understand the wide-ranging use cases it offers.

 You can find the code for this tutorial on GitHub.